 First Aid Meet

-The district First Aid Meet is an event that challenges Scouts abilities to perform first aid in simulated real-life situations.
-Boy Scout Patrols compete in practical first aid problems, displaying hands-on skills from the Boy Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
+The district First Aid Meet is an event that challenges Scouts in troops to perform first aid in simulated real-life situations.
+Patrols compete in practical first aid problems, displaying hands-on skills from the Boy Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
 The top three scoring patrols represent the district at the council First Aid Meet.
+The event is being held at St. Ambrose Catholic Church Gym (4213 Mangum Dr. Houston, Texas 77082).
 A unit leader/representative should register the Scouts.
-The registration fee is $6.50 for the first Scout and $5 for each additional Scout.
+The registration fee is $4 for the first Scout and $2.50 for each additional Scout who registers at the same time.
+All registrations must be completed online.
 There is no onsite registration.
-The event is being held at Heights Presbyterian Church (240 W. 18th Street, Houston, TX 77008 ).

 Learn More and Register

 Nominate Scouters who have served Skyline District youth above and beyond the call of duty.
 The Skyline District awards are presented each year at the District Dinner on February 20, 2020.